stemple87/q-a-extended/README.md

 # Q&A MESSAGE BOARD

 #### _Ask Questions, Get Answers!
-4/1/16_
+4/8/16_

 #### _**By Simon Temple**_

 ## Description

-_This is an app that allows users to ask questions, and recieve answers by other users.
+_This is an extended version of an app that allows users to ask questions, and recieve answers by other users.
 Any user is able to update, delete, and edit questions.
-Any user may also answer any questions._
+Any user may also answer any questions Additional features include ordering questions by post id, adding questions to favorites, and adding timestamps to heach question._

 ## Known Bugs